Sign In / Sign Out

 - Map and Locations

-The Better Together Challenge was developed by the T. Denny Sanford School of Social and Family Dynamics (SSFD) at Arizona State University (ASU) to work in partnership with Maricopa County middle, junior and high schools to support students' success.
+The Better Together Challenge was developed by the Center for Child and Family Success (CCFS) at Arizona State University (ASU) to work in partnership with Maricopa County public schools to support students' success.

 Research shows that when students at school get along, when they see each other as allies and sources of help and support, and when they respect and care about each, good things happen.